toasty-dev/Skull-Proxy/README.md

 Fork and deploy to replit, or

+1. Install the latest release
+2. Extract the file
+3. Enter the extracted folder
+4. Take the "skull" folder and drag it to the desktop
-1. Download VSCODE,
+5. Download VSCODE,
-2. Install the LiveServer extension
+6. Install the LiveServer extension
-3. Open the Index File using the LiveServer
+7. Open the Index File using the LiveServer
-4. Enjoy the proxy!
+8. Enjoy the proxy!

 ## Usage